 Note here: As a journalist and freelance writer, I’m not saying ‘Don’t buy newspapers, books, or magazines ever!’
 I’m encouraging you to look for places where you could save money.
 Find that you love reading Real Simple at the library and want to refer to those tips later?
 Then subscribe!
 Read a book at the library and want to keep it on your shelf for future reference?
 Buy it!
 Just look for places where you can trim the fat and spend money on what you really want to use in your life.

 Learn your most productive work style.
 I realize that if I get up a little bit earlier, finish my deadline that’s due that day first, and then start perusing social media and replying to emails, I am more efficient the rest of the day.
-When you want to make more money at the end of 2018 and you don’t want to sacrifice your free time or sleep, becoming more efficient will equal money later.
+When you want to make more money at the end of the year (like earn a six-figure freelance income) and you don’t want to sacrifice your free time or sleep, becoming more efficient will equal money later.
 Getting my toughest assignments done earlier helps me juggle multiple clients better.
 Your most efficient time might be at night after your kids have gone to sleep, or if it’s quiet at home during your work day.
 Identify a few hours during the week that you have energy and motivation to crank out work and consistently utilize those.

 When I decided to create my own Freelance Writing Online Course on Teachable, I enrolled in Inkwell Editorial’s course on how to create an online course.
 She already did a lot of the hard work with research into processes that help launch a course and ones that don’t work.
 Course instructor Yuwanda Black also had valuable marketing tips and customer service advice I hadn’t considered until I read it in her course materials.
 It was worth paying for this advice rather than making mistakes on my own.
 I also tried to make some updates to my website this summer and then realized I needed someone who knew WordPress and design better than I did, so I paid a freelancer an hourly rate to help out.
 (During that time, I was working on assignments and generating income.)
 I occasionally use transcription writing services to help transcribe interviews I just conducted.
 This helps me spend that valuable time doing things that only I can do.
 Some freelancers and small business owners use virtual assistants.
 I personally haven’t done that but it seems like if you found the right person to help with research or running your social media or doing administrative work, that would be money well spent.

-What steps will you take to make more money freelancing this year and have more money in the bank at the end of 2018?
+What steps will you take to make more money freelancing this year and have more money in the bank at the end of the year?

 Diana can help with: